Hydrospheredata/hydro-serving/docs/src/main/paradox/how-to/write-definitions.md

 ### Pipeline object

-`pipeline` represents a list stages, representing models.
+`pipeline` represents a list of stages, representing models.

 `stage` object **must** contain the following fields:

-- `model`: A string, defining a model version.
-It expected to be in the form `model-name:model-version`.
+- `model`: A string defining a model version.
+It is expected to be in the form `model-name:model-version`.

 `stage` object **can** contain the following fields:

-- `weight`: A number, defining the weight of the model.
-All models' weights in a stage must sum up to 100.
+- `weight`: A number defining the weight of the model.
+All models' weights in a stage must add up to 100.

-An example below shows, how a pipeline application can be defined.
+The example below shows how a pipeline application can be defined.

 ```yaml
 kind: Application